Gluten-Free Layered Orange Cake

 slice of gluten-free cake on a plate

-In this gluten-free orange layered cake, I used extra frosting.
-The orange frosting is super light and zesty, adding so much deliciousness to each bite.
+In this gluten-free orange layered cake, I used extra frosting for a rich and indulgent finish.
+The orange frosting is light, zesty, and packed with flavor, making each slice even more delicious.
 Enjoy!

 Let’s Connect!